Vehicle tax and mileage

 Company Vans

-HMRC classes a 'goods vehicle' with a max loaded weight of 3,500 kg as a company van.
+HMRC classes a "primarily suited for the conveyance of goods" (ie not for carrying people) with a max loaded weight of 3,500 kg as a company van.

 When an employee uses their own vehicle